 Firstly, the template gives you less space to write notes.
 You aren’t supposed to record everything you see, or even everything that is interesting.
 Having fewer lines to write notes encourages you to be selective—just to chose the quotes or paraphrases or details you expect to include in your thesis.
 It’s so liberating.
 And it’s so quick.
 In under an hour, I went from opening the book for the first time to producing the notes in Figure 2.

 - Figure 2.
-My notes on Judith Wright, The Moving Image, for a forthcoming article, using the Cornell Method and template from http://www.eleven21.com/notetaker/
+My notes on Judith Wright, The Moving Image, for a forthcoming article.
+There’s a good post on making a Cornell Template in Word here.

 Secondly, the template gives you a bigger margin than in a usual ruled note book.
 This is where you put key words, identify themes, or recurrent patterns.
 This is great to helping you to analyse what you’re putting down, and to find the relevant quote when you go back to it.
 It also helps you to stay on track.
 You can check: ‘are my key words the same as the ones in my research question / thesis title?’